WpW: Critical CSS and LiteSpeed Cache

 A Purge All command will delete all generated Critical CSS.
 However, if you purge an individual page, like

-example.com/store/earrings/, the Critical CSS that had been generated for product pages will still be immediately available for it to use the next time the page is requested.
+example.com/store/earrings/, the Critical CSS that had been generated for product pages will still be immediately available for use the next time the page is requested.

 Please note, you may need to whitelist our remote CCSS server: